 This impairment is now one of the most common occupational hazards people face today and is caused when microscopic hair cells found inside the cochlea are damaged.
 These hair cells respond to various sound vibrations by sending electrical signals to the auditory nerve, when they are damaged it inhibits their ability to do this.

 The average person can hear sounds down to about 0 decibels, or the sound of leaves rustling on a tree.
 Sounds that are 85 decibels or louder can cause permanent damage to someone’s hearing and could result in a person having to buy digital hearing aids.

-With this in mind, here at UK Hearing Care we have created this helpful infographic to show you how loud certain sounds are and which ones could cause a person to lose their hearing.
+With this in mind, here at Claritas Hearing we have created this helpful infographic to show you how loud certain sounds are and which ones could cause a person to lose their hearing.